 Who is a Canadian By BIRTH?

-The other option for citizenship by birth is for those people who are born outside Canada, but at least one of their parents is a first generation Canadian.
-You are a first generation Canadian if you are either born inside Canada or if you become a Canadian by way of naturalization.
+The other option for citizenship by birth is for those born outside Canada, but at least one of their parents is a first-generation Canadian.
+You are a first-generation Canadian if you are either born inside Canada or become a Canadian by way of naturalization.

 Who is a Naturalized Citizen?

-Simply put, a naturalized citizen is someone who immigrates to Canada first and then after a few years applies and becomes a Canadian citizen.
-For example, according to the existing regulations, if you are a landed immigrant and in the past five years have spent at least three years in Canada, then you may apply for citizenship.
-The next steps usually involve in submitting some documents, taking a citizenship test, and eventually taking the Oath of Citizenship (or rather attending the Citizenship ceremony).
+Put, a naturalized citizen immigrates to Canada first and then, after a few years, applies and becomes a Canadian citizen.
+For example, according to the existing regulations, if you are a landed immigrant and have spent at least three years in Canada in the past five years, you may apply for citizenship.
+The next steps usually involve submitting documents, taking a citizenship test, and eventually taking the Oath of Citizenship (or attending the Citizenship ceremony).

 Children under 18 could become naturalized citizens when their parents become Canadians.